 Image licensed via of Bigstock.

 Gleaning technical information concerning products from official manufacturer datasheets should be a breeze.
-To make the information more relevant and accessible, manufacturers can standardize symbols, units, terms, and definitions used to suit the geographic location of target consumers.
+To make the information more relevant and accessible, manufacturers can standardise symbols, units, terms, and definitions used to suit the geographic location of target consumers.
 From a procurement standpoint, a potential buyer should be able to readily assess technical specifications of components, quickly run them by a checklist to determine the most suitable choice, as well as explore viable alternatives with relative ease.